 - The series Hand Waves this by having Dr. Robotnik seemingly get the funds for his schemes from Casino Night Zone.
 Doesn't do so very well because Sonic tends to gain far more rings than he loses whenever he passes through the Zone, making it far more generous than any real-life casino.
 Sonic Battle also went into much more detail about this: Eggman has his robots often commit small-time thefts too petty to attract the attention of Sonic, and he also sells stripped down versions of his robots to other corporations and companies to have a steady supply of cash while keeping the real good stuff for himself.

-- In addition to selling Guard Robos for extra cash in Sonic Battle, he also owns two companies, Robotnik Corp - which sells air boards - and Meteotech, a company that develops security robots.
+- In addition to selling Guard Robos for extra cash in Sonic Battle, the Sonic Riders series reveals that he also owns two companies, Robotnik Corp - which sells air boards - and MeteorTech, a company that develops security robots.

 - Beyond just "monetary" issues is the fact that Robotnik's machines must require an utterly massive amount of natural resources and time to construct (not even factoring in R&D time), yet he always has some new, extensive machine on the ready when his last one fails.
 It doesn't help that beyond all the robots he has built, he has seemingly no other sentient biological creature with any significant role in his operations.

 - One of the most notable examples is in Sonic Adventure.
 The Egg Carrier, an absolutely massive aerial battleship is destroyed.
 Near the end of the game, Eggman reveals that he had another one.